 Special Education Program Advising

-Students not yet admitted to special education meet with their assigned advisor in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, see below.
+Students not yet admitted to special education meet with their assigned advisor in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall (see below).
 Students are assigned an additional faculty advisor when admitted to the professional component of their degree program.

 School of Education Advising

-Dedicated to supporting and promoting student success, the School of Education Student Services staff is here to assist students with the adjustment to college, understanding their degree and career goals, and connecting to resources.
-ESS supports prospective and current School of Education students in all programs through:
+Dedicated to supporting and promoting student success, academic advisors are here to assist students with the adjustment to college, understanding their degree and career goals, and connecting them to resources.
+Advisors support prospective and current School of Education students in all programs through:

-- mentoring and advocacy for underrepresented and international students
+- Mentoring and advocacy for underrepresented and international students

-- interpreting academic policy
+- Interpreting academic policies

 To schedule an appointment: Current students can schedule an appointment online through the Starfish app in MyUW.
 Appointments can also be made through email at soeacademicservices@education.wisc.edu, by calling 608-262-1651, or in person.